jzavisek/typescript-2-starter/readme.md

 # TypeScript 2 sample project

 ## About
 This example shows how to configure a project with TypeScript 2.0.
-Here's what included:
+Here's what is included:
 - express
 - mocha tests
 - nyc code coverage